Solar Slab - Upper Tier Rock Climbing

 These routes all begin several hundred feet off the deck.
 Access by climbing any of the routes on the Lower Tier.

-Browse More Classics in Solar Slab - Upper Tier
+Browse More Rock Climbing Classics in Solar Slab - Upper Tier

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Solar Slab - Upper Tier:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Solar Slab - Upper Tier:

 Featured Route For Solar Slab - Upper Tier

 Solar Slab 5.6 4c 14 V 12 S 4b Nevada